-I grew up in a small town in Virginia, and completed my undergraduate studies at Virginia Tech.
-As an undergraduate, I lived briefly in South Africa, where I developed my interest in understanding how individuals’ experiences, family setting, and neighborhood environment influence their health in low-income countries.
-During my time as a graduate student at Penn State, I began doing research in Malawi, and continue to do so today.
-During my postdoctoral fellowship at the University of Michigan, I developed collaborative ties with the Chitwan Valley Family Study in Nepal.
+I grew up in a small town in Virginia.
+As an undergraduate, I lived briefly in South Africa, and became interested in social inequality in the region.
+As a graduate student at Penn State, I began doing research in Malawi, and continue to do so today.
+During my postdoc at the University of Michigan, I developed collaborative ties with the Chitwan Valley Family Study in Nepal.

 After several years in Pennsylvania and a quick stop in Michigan, my family is enjoying the steady stream of sunshine that Southern California offers.
 My spouse (Brendan) also works closely with USC students.
 He is a mental health provider working in private practice on the edge of campus.